Vehicle audio: Physical media and connectivity

 In 1962, Muntz introduced the Wayfarer 4-track cartridge tape player.
 Celebrities, including Frank Sinatra, had these units installed in their cars.

 In 1965, Ford and Motorola jointly introduced the in-car 8-track tape player as optional equipment for 1966 Ford car models.
 In 1968, a dashboard car radio with a built-in cassette tape player was introduced by Philips.
 In subsequent years, cassettes supplanted the 8-track and improved the technology, with longer play times, better tape quality, auto-reverse, and Dolby noise reduction.
 They were popular throughout the 1970s and 1980s.
-Cassette players were still found in vehicles as late as the 2005-06 Honda CR-V and 2008 Acura TL.
-There have also been vehicle audio units which are able to accept both compact cassettes and CDs.
+Cassette players were still found in vehicles as late as the 2005–06 Honda CR-V and 2008 Acura TL.
+There have also been vehicle audio units that accept both compact cassettes and CDs.

 Pioneer introduced the CDX-1, the first car CD (compact disc) player, in 1984.
 It was known for its improved sound quality, instant track skipping, and the format's increased durability over cassette tapes.
-Car CD changers started to gain popularity in the late 80s and continuing throughout the 90s, with the earlier devices being trunk-mounted and later ones being mounted in the head unit, some able to accommodate six to ten CDs.
+Car CD changers started to gain popularity in the late 1980s and continued throughout the 1990s, with the earlier devices being trunk-mounted and later ones being mounted in the head unit, some able to accommodate six to ten CDs.
 Stock and aftermarket CD players began appearing in the late 1980s, competing with the cassette.
-The first car with an OEM CD player was the 1987 Lincoln Town Car, and the last new cars in the American market to be factory-equipped with a cassette deck in the dashboard was the 2010 Lexus SC430, and the Ford Crown Victoria.
-The car cassette adapter allowed motorists to plug in a portable music player (CD player, MP3 player) into an existing installed cassette tape deck.
+The first automaker to offer a CD player in their cars from the factory was Mercedes, who offered a Becker Mexico radio with an integrated CD player as an option on most of their models starting in either 1985 or 1986.
+Soon after, Lincoln introduced an OEM CD player in the 1987 Lincoln Town Car, built in collaboration with JBL.
+The last new cars in the American market to be factory-equipped with a cassette deck in the dashboard were the 2010 Lexus SC430, and the Ford Crown Victoria.
+A car cassette adapter allowed motorists to plug in a portable music player (CD player, MP3 player) into an existing installed cassette tape deck.

 In the early 21st century, compact digital storage media – Bluetooth-enabled devices, thumb drives, memory cards, and dedicated hard drives – came to be accommodated by vehicle audio systems.
 Around this time auxiliary input jacks and USB ports were added to connect MP3 players to the vehicle's speakers.
 Minivans and three-row SUVs have an available rear entertainment system with a DVD player to entertain passengers.